craftercms/docs/source/developers/projects/craftercms/index.rst

 :is-up-to-date: True

-.. index:: Projects; Crafter CMS
+.. index:: Projects; CrafterCMS

 .. _crafter-cms:

 ###########
-Crafter CMS
+CrafterCMS
 ###########

 This project is the parent project that builds everything and prepares deployable binaries and a developer's environment.